pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/03_Elastic_Search/01_Filter_Classification_Store.md

 ### 2) Filter Type

 To interpret the indexed data correctly, a special filter type is needed.
-As this filter type works only in combination with elastic search, it is not activated by default.
+As this filter type works only in combination with elasticsearch, it is not activated by default.
 Following steps are necessary to activate it:

 - make sure the field collection `FilteSelectClsStoreAttributes` is installed and is allowed in the filter list of the filter definition class.